-- When a Tornado Warning is issued, it is imperative to seek safety immediately. - Keep away from doors and windows. - Stay calm. - When a tornado approaches, you should assume a kneeling position facing the wall and cover your head with your arms. - If it is safe to do so, secure all laboratories to include shutting off gas burners and equipment that could cause additional health and safety concerns.

-- DO NOT GO TO YOUR VEHICLE during a tornado siren.
+- When you hear a siren, it is imperative to seek shelter in the nearest building. - Keep away from doors and windows. - When a tornado approaches, you should assume a kneeling position facing the wall and cover your head with your - Clear all classrooms and residential rooms.
+Secure all laboratories to include shutting off gas burners and equipment that could cause additional health and safety - DO NOT GO TO YOUR VEHICLE during a tornado siren.
 Vehicles do not provide adequate shelter, and roadways need to be kept clear for use by police and emergency responders.
 Seek shelter on the bottom floor of a building.
 If possible, choose a basement or interior hallway. - The MSU Crisis Action Team will monitor the situation and give the "all clear" as soon as conditions are safe.
-Remain in a safe place until the "all clear" has been given.
+Do not leave the shelter until the "all clear" has been given.